Category: Treating and Managing Anxiety

 OCD Symptoms in Adults: The Misunderstood Disorder Beyond Cleaning Habits

-Obsessive-Compulsive Disorder is one of the most misunderstood mental health conditions.
+?>Obsessive-Compulsive Disorder is one of the most misunderstood mental health conditions.
 Many people think OCD only means being overly clean or organized, but the reality is far more complex—and often much more distressing.
 In adults, OCD can involve intrusive thoughts, repetitive mental rituals, checking behaviors, anxiety, and constant self-doubt that interfere with everyday life.
 Because…

 -